RickStrahl/BlogPosts/2018-05/Fixing-Web-UI/FixingWebUi.md

 In my mind the weak point in Web Development now is HTML, CSS and DOM that's not keeping up with the change and ambitions we are seeing in the code space.
 Compared to the rapid advances we've seen in the JavaScript world, HTML, CSS and the DOM are stuck in the mud.
 HTML still seems like it's 90's technology, so far behind the advanced features of everything else around it.

 ### HTML5 was a LOOOOONG time ago
-Many years ago when HTML5 arrived and it was supposed to be the panacea that was to deliver us the rich platform that would finally banish other platforms. **HTML for everything** it was said.
+Many years ago when HTML5 arrived and it was supposed to be the panacea that was to deliver us the rich platform that would finally banish other platforms.
+We more or less lost the previous 10 years to no innovation in the HTML, CSS space.
+HTML5 was going to change all that. **HTML for everything** it was said.
 A new era of rapid improvements, new APIs etc was upon us.
 Soon we would be able to build mobile apps, talking to native APIs and find unicorns and rainbows that lead us to that pot of Gold...

 Cue the record scratching off the turn-table...